Liberkeys/crossval-ensemble/README.md

 An example of usage is given by [this notebook](https://www.kaggle.com/code/pathoumieu/crossvalidation-ensembles-from-top-23-to-top-12) on the [House Prices kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) use case.

+A good example is given in `tuto_notebook.ipynb` as well.

 Once datasets and preprocessing pipelines (`preprocess_mapper` in this case) are defined, it requires very few lines of code :

     from crossval_ensemble.custom_pipeline import CustomTransformedTargetRegressor